photon-sdk/photon-lib/README.md

 A high level library for building bitcoin wallets with react native.

-**Still very much under development and not yet recommended for production use.**

 ## Scope

 Provide an easy-to-use high level api for the following: